 Consult with an Attorney

 While calling the insurance company may seem like the next logical step, you should consult with a personal injury attorney first.
-Personal injury attorneys offer free consultations and will assess whether you have a viable personal injury case, advise you on your options, and estimate your case value.
-The majority of people who choose to independently settle their claim with an insurance adjuster receive a much lower settlement than those working with an experienced personal injury attorney.
-An attorney will not only deal with insurance adjusters for you, but will negotiate the highest settlement amount.
+Personal injury attorneys offer free consultations and will assess whether you have a viable personal injury case, advise you on options, and estimate your case value.
+The majority of people who choose to settle their claim with an insurance adjuster independently receive a much lower settlement than those working with an experienced personal injury attorney.
+An attorney will not only deal with insurance adjusters for you but will negotiate the highest settlement amount.
 If an attorney believes you are entitled to a larger settlement, they will give you the option to accept the settlement amount or file a lawsuit to pursue the full value of your case.
-Once you decide to retain an attorney it will be on a contingent fee arrangement.
+Once you decide to retain an attorney, it will be on a contingent fee arrangement.

 Maximum Medical Improvement (MMI)